 Another exchange point between westerners and Chinese was modern Kashi, an oasis in Xinjiang.
 It was reached by a more northerly branch of the Silk road.

 When the Chinese traders went home, they first passed along the Desert Without Return (Taklamakan), obtained jade in Khotan, and reached the Jade Gate (Yumen), which is traditionally viewed as the western end of the Great Wall.
 From here, they continued to modern Lanzhou, from where they could go to Chang'an, the City of Eternal Peace, which may be regarded as the last station of the road.

 Chang'an was the capital of China under the rule of he emperors of the Han dynasty (206 BCE - 220 CE).
-Under the emperor Wu Di (141-87), the Silk road was really opened.
-This ruler had to campaign against the Hsiung-nu nomads in the north - they are believed to be the ancestors of the Huns - and c.130 he sent out his general Zang Qian to find allies and to buy the famous Iranian war horses from Nisaia.
+Under the emperor Wu Di (141-87), the Silk road was really opened: from now on, the government would take care of it.
+Wu Di had to campaign against the Hsiung-nu nomads in the north - they are believed to be the ancestors of the Huns - and c.130 BCE he sent out his general Zang Qian to find allies and to buy the famous Iranian war horses from Nisaia.
 Although Zang Qian failed in his mission, he had visited Bactria and had found the way to the west.

 In the West, silk was considered more precious than gold and it remained very rare and expensive.
 To the best of our knowledge, the Roman emperor Heliogabalus (218-222) was the only Roman to wear a dress of pure silk.
 The westerners called the Chinese simply the Silk People (Seres); the capital of the Han dynasty, Chang'an, was known as Silk City.